-Metabolic abnormalities in patients with CKD is quite common, and despite the development in the modalities of treatment and the increasing availability of renal replacement therapy, these abnormalities remain a difficult challenge for physicians and carry a high risk of developing morbidity & mortality in such patients.
+Metabolic abnormalities in patients with CKD are quite common, and despite the development in the modalities of treatment and the increasing availability of renal replacement therapy, these abnormalities remain a difficult challenge for physicians and carry a high risk of developing morbidity & mortality in such patients.
 Hypocalcemia is a well-known associated metabolic disorder in patients with advanced stages of CKD, even in those whom renal replacement therapy is not yet indicated.
 The prevalence of hypocalcemia was so prominent in the current study where 41% of the participants had hypocalcemia of variable severity despite their regular supplement of both calcium and vitamin D. Many other similar studies have shown variable severity of hypocalcemia in patients with CKD on hemodialysis.

+Ying-Ping sun has observed that 34% of studied patients had hypocalcemia and the mean serum calcium level was 8.9 mg/dl which are nearly comparable to the results of the current study(10), while a similar study performed in India has shown a much less prevalence of hypocalcemia reaching 15.6%(11).In Nepal, Rajbhandari A and his colleagues have shown a significantly higher prevalence reaching 75% of the studied patients with stage 5 CKD in the predialysis state, where mean serum calcium level was 8.0 mg/dl(12).
+These studies and many others highlight the relative difficulties in controlling hypocalcemia in patients with CKD on hemodialysis despite daily supplement of both vitamin D and calcium which necessitate more aggressive therapy although infrequent studies have shown a much better result with normal mean serum calcium or very low prevalence of hypocalcemia among the studied patients^(6,13).

 Ying-Ping sun has observed that 34% of studied patients had hypocalcemia and the mean serum calcium level was 8.9 mg/dl which are nearly comparable to the results of the current study(10), while a similar study performed in India has shown a much less prevalence of hypocalcemia reaching 15.6%(11).
 In Nepal, Rajbhandari A and his colleagues have shown a significantly higher prevalence reaching 75% of the studied patients with stage 5 CKD in predialysis state, where mean serum calcium level was 8.0 mg/dl(12).
-These studies and many others highlight the relative difficulties in controlling hypocalcemia in patients with CKD on hemodialysis despite daily supplement of both vitamin D and calcium which necessitate more aggressive therapy although infrequent studies have shown a much better result with normal mean serum calcium or very low prevalence of hypocalcemia among the studied patients(6,13).
-Another well-known metabolic abnormality associated with CKD is Hyperphosphatemia which is thought to be an important cause of the complications of CKD including coronary artery disease (CAD).
-The current study has shown that the mean serum phosphorus was 5.6 mg/dl and the prevalence of hyperphosphatemia was 66% of the participants.
-Nearly identical results in the prevalence of hyperphosphatemia have been shown in a similar study performed in Egypt(14) while only a slightly higher prevalence (70%) has been shown in the study of Okoye JU and his colleagues in Nigeria(15).
-The difficulty in controlling hyperphosphatemia has also been observed by Sun YP in China where 50% of participants had hyperphosphatemia despite various modalities of treatment(10).
-All these findings and many others are indicators for the more required attention regarding hyperphosphatemia in patients with CKD especially with the more evidence about the role of hyperphosphatemia in increased morbidity and mortality in such patients.
+These studies and many others highlight the relative difficulties in controlling hypocalcemia in patients with CKD on hemodialysis despite daily supplement of both vitamin D and calcium which necessitate more aggressive therapy although infrequent studies have shown a much better result with normal mean serum calcium or very low prevalence of hypocalcemia among the studied patients^(6,13).

+All these findings and many others are indicators for the more required attention regarding hyperphosphatemia in patients with CKD especially with more evidence about the role of hyperphosphatemia in increased morbidity and mortality in such patients.
 Elevated activity ALP is an expected finding in many medical conditions of hepatic or bony source, although it might be elevated in physiological conditions as well as in children & during pregnancy.
 The current study has shown that the mean activity of ALP was 130 IU/L and the prevalence of high ALP activity was 35% of the participants.
-These results were comparable to results obtained by other similar studies performed in the USA (32.8%) and Italy (32.9%)(16) although much less prevalence of elevated ALP in patients with stage 5 CKD has been shown in other similar studies as in a study in South Korea where the prevalence was 10.4%(17) while it was 18.7% in a similar study in Taiwan(18).
-It is obvious that the severity and prevalence of hypocalcemia, hyperphosphatemia and elevated ALP are highly variable among studies, even in the same country.
-This can be explained by many factors including the availability of treatment including hemodialysis, compliance of the patient with both to diet and drug therapy.
+These results were comparable to results obtained by other similar studies performed in the USA (32.8%) and Italy (32.9%) although much less prevalence of elevated ALP in patients with stage 5 CKD has been shown in other similar studies as in a study in South Korea where the prevalence was $10.4\%^{(17)}$ while it was 18.7% in a similar study in Taiwan^(18, 19).

-Conclusion